rfc-st/humble/README.md

 These <a href="https://github.com/rfc-st/humble/blob/master/CODE_OF_CONDUCT.md#update-20220326">checks</a> may generate errors in internal networks, or development environments, that do not have connectivity to https://ipapi.co.

-To avoid them you can replace the following code <a href="https://github.com/rfc-st/humble/blob/master/humble.py">here</a>:
+To avoid the errors, you can replace the following code <a href="https://github.com/rfc-st/humble/blob/master/humble.py">here</a>:

 ```
 sffx = tldextract.extract(URL).suffix[-2:].upper()